 In order to make a deeper analysis, let us first compute the Enterprise Value and Equity Value at the Exit Year.

-Enterprise Value can be computed by multiplying the EBITDA multiple (at the exit year) we placed on the LBO Assumptions section, by the EBITDA in the EXIT year (in our case, 2020).
-The result for our example is 13,310.
+Enterprise Value can be computed by multiplying the EBITDA multiple (at the exit year) we placed on the LBO Assumptions section, by the EBITDA in the EXIT year (in our case, 2019).
+The result of our example is 13,310.

 The maximum equity the sponsor can give, that will still meet its profitability condition is 6971.15.

 Adding the equity of the sponsor, and the loan to be granted by banks, we will get 16,971.15, which is the total price to be paid for the LBO transaction.

 Dividing it by the total diluted number of shares, we will realize that the purchase price per share is 77.14.